Tauranga 1st Waikato Militia NZ Wars memorial

 Crafted from marble by W. Parkinson & Co. of Auckland, the memorial was unveiled at Mission Cemetery on the afternoon of 11 July 1909.
 The ceremony was described by the Bay of Plenty Times as ‘one of the most impressive, patriotic and historic functions which has yet taken place in the annals of Tauranga’.

 Sergeant James Harmer of the 68th Regiment was killed in action at Gate Pā on 29 April.
 His grave, honoured with a headstone contributed by ‘his brother sergeants’, stands nearby.
-Private William Brissington of the 12th Regiment was also killed in action at Gate Pā, while Private Patrick McDonald of the 68th Regiment died of wounds six days later.
+Private William Brissington of the 12th Regiment was also killed in action at Gate Pā, while Private Patrick McDonald of the 68th Regiment died of his wounds six days later.

 Privates James Taylor, Peter Shanahan and John Tims (also spelt Timms or Simms), all of the 68th Regiment, were killed in action at Te Ranga on 21 June.
-Private Laurance (Lawrence) Manion (also spelt Mannion, Manlon or Manton) died later of wounds he received during battle.
+Private Laurance (Lawrence) Manion (also spelt Mannion, Manlon or Manton) died later of wounds he received during the battle.

 The memorial states that Private John Platt of the 68th Regiment died at Te Ranga on 21 June.
-Platt’s memorial ground plaque, which stands nearby, states that he died of wounds received at Gate Pā on 20 April.
-However the battle at Gate Pā took place nine days after this date, and no skirmishing is thought to have occurred there prior to the battle.
-It appears that both the memorial and the ground plaque are incorrect.
+However, Platt’s memorial ground plaque, which stands nearby, states that he died of wounds received at Gate Pā on 20 April.
+As no skirmishing is thought to have occurred at Gate Pā before the battle, it appears that this date is incorrect.
 According to the official casualty lists, the 24 year old Platt died on 26 July from wounds he had received at Gate Pā nearly three months earlier.

 Sergeant-Major Henry Emus was mortally wounded at Te Irihanga, south-west of Tauranga, on 18 January 1867.
 Emus’ memorial plaque, also located in Mission Cemetery, gives his date of death as 29 January.
 However a contemporary newspaper reported that Emus died on 23 January.

-Privates Denis Ward and William Stevenson were killed in action on 22 or 23 January 1867 (newspaper reports of the date are contradictory).
+Privates Denis Ward and William Stevenson were killed in action on 22 or 23 January 1867 (newspaper reports are contradictory).
 Ward fell near Te Irihanga; Stevenson at Whakamārama.
 Both men, along with Emus, were buried at Mission Cemetery on 24 January.
 Of the three men, only Emus has a memorial plaque in the cemetery.

 Private Henry (Harry) Jeffs and volunteer engineer Private Thomas (Tom) Jordan were shot dead during a skirmish at Whakamārama on 15 February.
 Only Jeffs has a memorial plaque in Mission Cemetery; it incorrectly gives his regiment as 8 Company, W.R.W.
 Rifles.

-The memorial’s eastern face commemorates 10 seamen and marines who died at Gate Pā.
-They were: Ordinary Seaman James Harris from HMS Curacoa; Royal Marine Light Infantry Sergeant J. (or Henry) Harding from HMS Eclipse; Quartermaster William Dalton, Ordinary Seaman Richard Fuller and Stoker William C. Leigh (or Eigh) from HMS Esk; Ordinary Seaman (or Boy) Henry Clark, Stoker Andrew Greenem (possibly Greenhorn or Greenham) and Able Seaman George Young, all from HMS Harrier; and Gunner George Watt and Royal Marine Light Infantry Private Levi Kent from HMS Miranda.
+The memorial’s eastern face commemorates 10 seamen and marines who died at Gate Pā: Ordinary Seaman James Harris from HMS Curacoa; Royal Marine Light Infantry Sergeant J. (or Henry) Harding from HMS Eclipse; Quartermaster William Dalton, Ordinary Seaman Richard Fuller and Stoker William C. Leigh (or Eigh) from HMS Esk; Ordinary Seaman (or Boy) Henry Clark, Stoker Andrew Greenem (possibly Greenhorn or Greenham) and Able Seaman George Young, all from HMS Harrier; and Gunner George Watt and Royal Marine Light Infantry Private Levi Kent from HMS Miranda.

 Additional images